 - Furniture & rugs: Blot the spill, spray Force of Nature, then wipe (repeat if necessary).
 It cleans as well as Resolve and won’t remove color like bleach does.
 Always 1st test in an inconspicuous spot to ensure the fibers are colorfast & let the test area dry before proceeding.

 - Thermoses, straw cups & sippy cups: These have lots of nooks & crannies where old liquids can fester, but most can’t go into the dishwasher.
 Spray thoroughly, shake, wait 30 seconds, then wipe.

-- Cloth diapers: First, hats off to you cloth-diapering Mamas out there!
+- Cloth diapers: First, hats off to you cloth-diapering parents out there!
 Remove as much of the “soil” as possible, then soak cloth diapers in Force of Nature either before putting them in the washer or instead of putting them in the washer.
 You want to use Force of Nature at its full power on a dirty diaper, because the washer or any extra water dilutes away the efficacy.
 Just completely soak the diaper for 2 minutes to make sure it has a chance to remove the source of the odor and anything else gruesome in there.
 It won’t remove color like bleach and also won’t leave any harmful fumes or residues behind.